donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 ## The Included Js And Css

-I Included the [lightgallery.js](https://raw.githubusercontent.com/sachinchoolur/lightGallery/master/src/js/lightgallery.js){:id="open-website" rel="nofollow"} minified to my main site main.min.js file as to have it initilized at all times for any page.
+I Included the [lightgallery.js](https://raw.githubusercontent.com/sachinchoolur/lightGallery/master/src/js/lightgallery.js){:id="open-website" rel="nofollow"} minified to my main site main.min.js file as to have it initialized at all times for any page.
 I included it right after jquery.js and before any other Conjugated scripts.

 Adding all other LightGallery css and scripts in a assets/dist folder.
 In the same folder structure as in the [lightgallery repo](https://github.com/sachinchoolur/lightGallery){:id="open-website" rel="nofollow"}, adding isotope.js, mousewheel.js and picturefill.js from CloudFlare CDN.